Dark Winds: Casting

 Alongside the series announcement, Zahn McClarnon and Kiowa Gordon were cast as Joe Leaphorn and Jim Chee.
 In August 2021, Noah Emmerich was cast as Whitover.
 Jessica Matten was cast as Bernadette Manuelito.
 Rainn Wilson was cast as Devoted Dan in early September.
 In February 2022, Deanna Allison was announced as co-starring in the series as Joe's wife Emma Leaphorn, in Allison's "first major television role".

 In January 2023, Nicholas Logan and Jeri Ryan were announced to have joined the cast for the second season as Colton Wolf and Rosemary Vines, respectively.

 In April 2024, Jenna Elfman, Bruce Greenwood, Raoul Max Trujillo, Tonantzin Carmelo, Alex Meraz, Terry Serpico, Derek Hinkey, Phil Burke, and Christopher Heyerdahl were announced to have joined the cast for the third season.

 In March 2025, Franka Potente and Chaske Spencer were announced to have joined the cast in supporting roles.
-In May, Isabel DeRoy-Olson joined the cast as a series regular while Luke Barnett joined the cast in a recurring role.
+In May, Isabel Deroy-Olson joined the cast as a series regular while Luke Barnett joined the cast in a recurring role.
 In June, Titus Welliver joined the cast in a recurring role.

+In March 2026, Paola Núñez and Martin Sensmeier were announced to have joined the cast as series regulars for the fifth season while Noel Fisher and Devin Sampson-Craig joined the cast in recurring roles.
+In May, John Patrick Jordan joined the cast in a recurring role.
+In June, John Hoogenakker joined the cast as a series regular, while Gregory Cruz joined the cast in a recurring role and Geraldine Keams was confirmed to reprise her role from the first season.

 Filming

 Filming took place in numerous locations in the Navajo Nation (Naabeehó Diné Biyaad), which occupies portions of northeastern Arizona, northwestern New Mexico, and southeastern Utah.
 Filming for the first season took place in all three states, beginning on August 23, 2021, in Santa Fe, New Mexico.
 Location shooting in New Mexico occurred in Española, Tesuque Pueblo, Cochiti Pueblo and Abiquiú.
 In mid-October, the series filmed in Mexican Hat, Utah, and Arizona's Monument Valley and Kayenta.
 Filming was expected to wrap on November 11, 2021.

 The second season began filming in November 2022 in Santa Fe and Tesuque Pueblo and wrapped in March 2023.
+Billy Luther, who wrote an episode of the first season, directed an episode of the second season.
 The fourth season began filming in March 2025, with Zahn McClarnon making his directing debut.
+The fifth season began filming in March 2026 and was completed in June 2026.

+Release

+The series premiered on AMC and AMC+ on June 12, 2022.
+The second season premiered on July 30, 2023.
+The third season premiered on March 9, 2025.
+The fourth season premiered on February 15, 2026.
+The fifth season is set to premiere in 2027.